Maccabiah Games: Sports

 In recent Maccabiot there has been a renewed interest in introducing new sports to the Maccabiah.
 In the 15th Maccabiah Games, ice hockey was first introduced.
 Ice hockey was not included in immediately subsequent games, but returned in the 19th Maccabiah.
 Squash became an official sport in the 10th Maccabiah Games in 1977.
 The 19th Maccabiah was also granted provisional approval for dressage and jumping competitions from the FEI.

-Champions and medalists

 Notable participants

 Four-time Olympic gold medalist Jason Lezak at the 2009 Maccabiah Games.

-NHL hockey player Zach Hyman and brother Spencer helped Team Canada win a gold medal at the 2013 Maccabiah Games.
+NHL hockey player Zach Hyman at the 2013 Maccabiah Games.

-Athletes who have competed in the Maccabiah Games include many Olympic gold medalists, world champions, and world record holders.
-Among them have been Mark Spitz, Lenny Krayzelburg, Jason Lezak, Marilyn Ramenofsky, and Anthony Ervin (swimming); Mitch Gaylord, Abie Grossfeld, Ágnes Keleti, Valery Belenky, Kerri Strug and Linoy Ashram (gymnastics); Ernie Grunfeld, Danny Schayes, (coaches); Larry Brown, Nat Holman, and Dolph Schayes (basketball); Carina Benninga (field hockey); Lillian Copeland, Gerry Ashworth, and Gary Gubner (track and field); Angela Buxton, Brad Gilbert, Julie Heldman, Allen Fox, Nicolás Massú, and Dick Savitt (tennis); Angelica Rozeanu (table tennis); Sergey Sharikov, Vadim Gutzeit, Soren Thompson, and Mariya Mazina (fencing); Isaac Berger and Frank Spellman (weightlifting); Lindsey Durlacher, Jason Goldman, Fred Oberlander, and Henry Wittenberg (wrestling); Max Fried and Dean Kremer (baseball); Donald Spero and Michael Oren (rowing); Bruce Fleisher, Oren Geri, Ron “Racehorse” Smith (golf); Adam Bacher, Dennis Gamsy, Neil Rosendorff, Marshall Rosen, Bob Herman (cricket); Boris Gelfand and Judit Polgár (chess); Irwin Cotler (ping pong); Marcelo Lipatin, Jeff Agoos, and Jonathan Bornstein (association football); Steve March Tormé (fast-pitch softball); Shawn Lipman (rugby); Zack Test (rugby); Dov Sternberg (karate); and Ori Sasson (judo).
+The Maccabiah Games have hosted many world-class athletes, including numerous Olympic gold medalists and world champions.